threefoldfoundation/blog_threefold/posts/Edge_Cloud_not_Grid_Cloud.md

 *   Microsoft, for instance, launched products like Azure IoT Edge and Azure Data Box Edge to extend their Datacenter based Azure cloud offering to the Edge.
 *   Another attempt to bring centralized cloud technology to the Edge is the Openstack Edge Computing initiative, which is in the concept phase only so far.
-* a new OS for the Edge is CoreOs, also known as Container Linux, which runs on nearly any platform, whether physical, virtual, or private/public cloud.
+*   A new OS for the Edge is CoreOs, also known as Container Linux, which runs on nearly any platform, whether physical, virtual, or private/public cloud.
 *   The more recently, there are a few blockchain-driven technologies out there pushing for edge capacity to exist.
 Examples are:
     *   [SIA](https://sia.tech/)
     *   [Somn](https://sonm.com/)